 “If home values in a given market are declining, borrowers run the risk of owing more than what the home is worth,” says Jason Salcido, director of digital mortgage sales at PenFed Credit Union.

 Which home equity option is right for me?

 The best home equity option depends on what you’ll be using the funds for and if you know the exact amount you need to borrow.
 Let’s consider the following scenarios:

 - Debt consolidation: To refinance high-interest debt, it’s best to take out a home equity loan.
 That way, you could borrow the exact amount you need to refinance.
 In addition, you’d have fixed monthly payments at a fixed interest rate, which could be easier to budget for.
 If you took out a HELOC instead, your monthly payments could increase, making it harder for you to repay the loan if you’re on a fixed budget.

 - Paying for your child’s education.
-If you decided to pay for your child’s education using home equity, then a HELOC might be a better option.
+If you decide to pay for your child’s education using home equity, a HELOC might be a better option.
 Since it would be hard for you to know the total amount your child needed to pay, borrowing on an as-needed basis would make more sense.

 - Home improvements.
 For home improvement projects, it depends on whether you know how much you need to borrow.
 If you know the amount, it makes more sense to consider using a home equity loan or cash-out refinance.
 However, if you’re working on a project that has ongoing costs, a HELOC would be best.
 That way, you could borrow more money if the project went over budget.

 5 ways to increase your home equity

 If you want to borrow from your home equity but don’t yet meet your lender’s LTV threshold, there are a few ways to increase the amount of equity you hold.

 1. Put more toward your mortgage